dotbitHQ/dotbithq.github.io/faq.md

 ### Can `.bit` domain names be accessed through a browser?

 `.bit` is not a top-level domain name on the Internet, so it cannot be accessed directly.
-However, each .bit account corresponds to a subdomain of `.bit.cc`, which can be accessed directly through the browser.
-If Alice owns the .bit account `alice.bit`, then she will automatically own the Internet domain name `alice.bit.cc`.
-Alice can decide what users see when they access `alice.bit.cc` by setting up resolution records.
+However, each .bit account corresponds to a subdomain of `.bit.site`, which can be accessed directly through the browser.
+If Alice owns the .bit account `alice.bit`, then she will automatically own the Internet domain name `alice.bit.site`.
+Alice can decide what users see when they access `alice.bit.site` by setting up resolution records.